 Two firemen testified for the plaintiff.
 Both said there were no smoke detectors in the apartment and that the window gate was locked at the time of the fire.

-The plaintiff suffered second and third-degree burns over 46% of his body, burns to his throat cartilage requiring placement of a permanent tracheostomy tube, chemical burns of the lungs resulting in reduced pulmonary capacity, and scars to the stomach and back.
+The plaintiff suffered second and third degree burns over 46% of his body, burns to his throat cartilage requiring placement of a permanent tracheotomy tube, chemical burns of the lungs resulting in reduced pulmonary capacity, and scars to the stomach and back.
 He required eight skin graft procedures.
 The plaintiff also claimed that he is unable to climb even one flight of stairs without becoming short of breath.

 The plaintiff claimed that he can no longer work as an automobile mechanic and, because he cannot speak English and has minimal education, he is unemployable in any other field.
 This assertion was supported by the testimony of a vocational expert who used demonstrative evidence, including economic charts, to show that the plaintiff’s claim was accurate.